fajron123/Mythos-TCG-Counter/README.md

-# Mythos TCG Counter
+# Mythos TCG Tracker

-A lightweight match counter fspecifically tailored for Mythos TCG, built natively for Android using **Jetpack Compose**
+A lightweight match tracker specifically tailored for Mythos TCG, built natively for Android using **Jetpack Compose**

 This app is designed for two players sharing a single device at a game table.